Working with Us

 - The ability to communicate fluently in both Welsh and English

-- Extensive leadership and management experience
+- Significant leadership and management experience

 Function